ocaml-sf/learn-ocaml-corpus/exercises/tree_iterators/descr.md

 The functions `nil` and `cons` are constructor functions.
 They are provided for convenience, but could just as well be defined outside of the module `Seq`.
 Their definitions (not shown) are one line long.

+The sequence `trap` behaves in a special way: when it is applied to `()`, which means that its head is requested, it raises the exception `Trap`.
+You will not need to use `trap`.
+The automatic grading code for Question 5 uses it internally.

 ## Building the fringe of a tree (on demand)